 Study at an internationally leading university of technology

 You can get a Master’s degree in Mechanical Engineering at many universities, both worldwide and here in the Netherlands.
-Here is what makes the ME programme at the University of Twente, along with this particular specialization, different from others:
+Here is what makes the ME programme at the University of Twente, along with this particular specialisation, different from others:

-✓ Study at a university that places high value on valorization and societal impact, working shoulder-to-shoulder with clinicians and industry.
+✓ Study at a university that places a high value on valorization and societal impact, working shoulder-to-shoulder with clinicians and industry.
 Our clinical partners, for example, include University Medical Centre Groningen, Radboud University Nijmegen Medical Centre, and Medisch Spectrum Twente.

 ✓ Expand your mechanical engineering expertise with knowledge and skills in other vital disciplines, as you work with interdisciplinary teams representing Electrical and Biomedical Engineering, Applied Physics and Technical Medicine.

 ✓ The UT was acclaimed in 2017 as the best university of technology in the Netherlands and the university with the highest societal impact.
-In the overall ranking we joined our country’s top three universities.
+In the overall ranking, we joined our country’s top three universities.
 Not only will you benefit from our campus’ world-class facilities, but also from our pioneering, cross-disciplinary research in many fields.
-At the UT you will develop a strong engineering mind-set that will equip you to tackle complex healthcare challenges.
+At the UT you will develop a strong engineering mindset that will equip you to tackle complex healthcare challenges.

 A lot of room for personal preferences

-Like most of our Master’s tracks, the ME track Biomechanical Engineering & Robotics offers you a lot of room to make your own choices.
+As most of our Master’s tracks, the ME track Biomechanical Engineering & Robotics offers you a lot of room to make your own choices.
 You can draw up your own curriculum around the following components:

 - Mandatory ME courses

-- Mandatory specialization courses
+- Mandatory specialisation courses

 - Electives related to ME, your track or other fields